simon-donike/SISR-RS-SRGAN/docs/training.md

 * **Validation images.** Reduce `Logging.num_val_images` if logging slows down training, or set it to zero to disable qualitative logging entirely.
 * **Experiment tracking.** Use descriptive W&B run names by exporting `WANDB_NAME="S2_8x_rrdb"` before launching the script.
+* **EMA tuning.** Adjust `Training.EMA.decay` between 0.995 and 0.9999 depending on how aggressively you want to smooth the generator.
+Lower values react faster but may track noise; higher values provide the cleanest validation swaps.

 With these components understood, you can safely modify the trainer arguments, replace callbacks, or integrate advanced logging without losing the benefits of the existing automation.